craigbuckler/oldpines/src/pages/rooms/#index.md

 > Fantastic service from the staff, comfortable rooms with spectacular surroundings and views.

-> Beautiful setting, cosy atmosphere, comfy beds, spotlessly clean rooms, superb food, and friendly staff.

-## Family rooms
+## Family Rooms

 Two of our bedrooms are family rooms:

 1. A family suite with a king-size bed in the main room, and one or two single beds in a separate adjoining room.
 1. A large room with a super-king-size bed and one single bed.

+> Beautiful setting, cosy atmosphere, comfy beds, spotlessly clean rooms, superb food, and friendly staff.

-## Disabled access
+## Disabled Access

 All rooms are on the ground floor with wheelchair access.
 All bathrooms provide disabled facilities.